WHO WE AREEQUIPPING SERVANT LEADERS FOR THE CHURCH

 Becoming a part of Boise Bible College means you are joining a much larger community that extends around the world.

 When First Church of Christ in Boise, Idaho started this Bible college as a training school for Pacific Northwest ministers in 1945, BBC’s future impact was unknown.
 There were just a few students in those early years, but the primary mission remains the same:

 To equip servant leaders who build up the church to advance the gospel worldwide.

-From the first graduating class to today, our alumni have remained passionately on-mission and are making a significant impact around the world.
+From the first graduating class to today, our alumni have remained passionately on-mission and are making a significant impact around the world as servant leaders.